bo-rc/cs241/OS-Three-Easy-Pieces.md

          * Pthread_cond_wait starts to return and re-lock the same lock m so that
          * Pthread_mutex_unlock(&m) works as a pair with Pthread_mutex_lock(&m) to unlock the same lock m.
          *
-         * the whole purpose is to avoid race condition */ Pthread_mutex_unlock(&m);
+         * the whole purpose is to avoid race condition
+         * w/o the lock m, putting this thread to sleep and signaling this thread to awake could happen at the same time:
+         * this would be a race condition because the relative timing would change the result of the code. */ Pthread_mutex_unlock(&m);
 }